At a Glance

 What is Human Papillomavirus (HPV)?

-Human Papillomavirus (HPV) is a common virus that is spread through sexual contact.
+Human Papillomavirus (HPV) is a common virus that is spread through close skin-to-skin contact.
 Most of the time HPV has no symptoms so people do not know they have it.

 Seasonal Influenza